Ben Zion Aryeh Leibish Halberstam: Early life

 Ben Zion Aryeh Leibish Halberstam was born to the third Bobover rebbe Shlomo Halberstam and his second wife.
-His father had lost his first wife and most of their children in the Holocaust, but a son, Naftali, survived.
+His father had lost his first wife and most of their children in the Holocaust, but a son, and Ben Zion's half brother, Naftali Halberstam, survived.
 Naftali was later reunited with the family in Borough Park, Brooklyn.

 Appointment

-Right after his father's passing in 2000, Naftali was appointed as fourth Bobover Rebbe at age 69,.
-Naftali died right before the Purim holiday in 2005, which led to a succession crisis over who should be the Grand Rebbe of the many Bobov Hasidim worldwide.
-When a vote failed to solve the matter the battle of succession was brought before a beth din (religious court) in 2007, which ultimately ruled that Halberstam would be declared the fifth Rebbe of Bobov (אדמו"ר מבאבוב) with its headquarters on 48th Street in Borough Park, while Unger can choose the title Rebbe of Bobov-45 (אדמו"ר מבאבוב-45), located on 45th Street.
+In 2000, Naftali was appointed as fourth Bobover Rebbe at age 69, following the death of his father, Third Bobover Rebbe Shlomo Halberstam.
+Naftali died right before the holiday of Purim in 2005, which led to a succession crisis between Ben Zion Halberstam (Naftali's half brother and son of prior Bobover Rebbe Shlomo Halberstam), and Rabbi Mordechai Dovid Unger (Naftali's son-in-law), over who should be the Grand Rebbe of the worldwide Bobov community.
+When a vote failed to solve the matter, the succession question was brought before a beth din (religious court) in 2007, which ultimately ruled that Ben Zion Halberstam would be declared the fifth Rebbe of Bobov (אדמו"ר מבאבוב) with its headquarters on 48th Street in Borough Park, while Unger could take the title Rebbe of Bobov-45 (אדמו"ר מבאבוב-45), headquartered three blocks away on 45th Street.